Real-Chris205/R-G-Dining-Menu---Order-Analysis/README.md

 #### R/G Dining, a restaurant located in the heart of New York City, was analyzed over the first three months of the year to evaluate key performance drivers, including revenue generation, customer demand patterns, peak operational periods, and staffing needs.

-#### During this period,The restaurant completed 12,234 orders during the fiscal year, offering 32 menu items across 4 cuisine categories.These orders generated a total revenue of approximately $158,779.Among the categories, Italian cuisine generated the highest revenue at about $49526, mainly driven by the highest average spend per dish ($16.8).
+#### During this period, The restaurant completed 12,234 orders during the fiscal year, offering 32 menu items across 4 categories.These orders generated a total revenue of approximately $158,779.Among the categories, Italian cuisine generated the highest revenue at about $49526, mainly driven by the highest average spend per dish ($16.8).

 #### This indicates that customers tend to spend more when ordering Italian items.
 Asian and Mexican cuisines followed closely, generating around $46293 and $34781 in total revenue,respectively.
 Although Italian generated the most revenue, Asian cuisine recorded the highest number of item ordered (3,470), suggesting strong demand but slightly lower average spending per dish.